jlappano/tiny_url_api/README.md

 ```
 **Sample Response**: 200 OK

+---

 **Route**: api/url/redirect

-**Description**: Navigate to a shortened URL redirects to the appropriate target URL based on the device type (mobile, tablet, desktop) of the user navigating to the shortened URL.
+**Description**: Navigate to a shortened URL, redirecting to the appropriate target URL based on the device type (mobile, tablet, desktop) of the user.

 **Verb**: GET